 * All prices are exclusive of VAT.

-The early booking discount of 10% applies to the first four registrations at least six weeks before the course starts.
+The early booking discount of 10% applies to the first four registrations which must be received at least six weeks before the course starts.

 The certification guarantee and coaching sessions are included in the price.

-The certification guarantee, the coaching sessions, and the early bird discount apply only to courses offered directly by Albion (no partner companies).
+The certification guarantee, the coaching sessions and the early bird discount apply only to courses offered directly by Albion (not by partner companies).